core-methods-in-edm/class4/README.md

-# Class 5 - Swirl
+# Tutorial on Using Swirl

 ##Instructions